sstsimulator/sst-docs/docs/cpp/component/constructor.md

 ## Parameters

 **id** - the id for the component, this is passed in by SST.
-Usually just need to pass it to the SST::Component constructor.
+Usually just need to pass it to the base SST::Component constructor.

 **SST::Params&** - the params set by the project driver.

 ## Return Value

-**SST::Component** - a component ready to be used by SST.
+**None**

 ## Examples